Recommendations to post-secondary students, faculty and staff about COVID-19

 - Stay home when you are ill.

 Students, faculty, or staff who are recommended to self-isolate under the guidance above may call 8-1-1 for additional health advice.
-While self-isolating:
+Please also refer to the self-isolation page for more information.

 If you are sick and depend on post-secondary housing, food, laundry, hygiene, or other critical services, please let your institution know that you are self-isolating so that they can help support you, including in your current studies.